Working in the Netherlands

 As an international student at HU University of Applied Sciences Utrecht, you are allowed to have a part-time job during your studies.
 Keep in mind though, that you might not find a job straight away.

 Also, certain regulations apply, so be sure to check these first.
 These regulations might also apply if you undertake an internship or volunteer work in the Netherlands.
 Different rules apply for students from different countries, so check yours below.

 Which rules apply to me?

 If you are a student from outside the EU and hold a residence permit in the Netherlands for study purposes, you are allowed to work next to your studies.
-You are allowed to work a maximum of ten hours per week, and full-time in the summer months (June to August).
+You are allowed to work a maximum of sixteen hours per week, or full-time in the summer months (June to August).

-Your employer must arrange a work permit for you.
+Your employer must arrange a work permit for you and you must have a Dutch Basic health insurance.
+A student health insurance policy is not accepted.
 If your employer requires a declaration confirming your student status, please contact the International Office.

 You are allowed to work as many hours as you like.
 You do not require a work permit.

 If you are an exchange student and need a work permit, please keep in mind that this could take a few months to arrange, so it could come too late to be of use to you.

 If you want to stay and look for a job in the Netherlands after graduating from HU, there are different possibilities depending on your nationality.
 You may be eligible to stay in the Netherlands for a maximum of twelve months while you look for a job as a highly skilled migrant.